-The combination of wind, snow and close to zero (or 32F) temperatures can make for a very unpleasant time in the park.
-If you bundle up warm then you can go enjoy the close to empty park in the evenings.
+The combination of wind, snow, and temperatures close to zero (or 32F) can make for a very unpleasant time in the park.
+If you bundle up warm, you can enjoy the close-to-empty park in the evenings.
 January and February are the coldest months.
 You may even be lucky and have it snow during your visit!
-Be aware that if it is too windy most shows are cancelled.
+Be aware that if it is too windy, most shows are cancelled.

 When all else fails at beating the Tokyo Disneyland crowds

-When you feel completely overwhelmed at the crowd levels just remember that you’re at one of the best Disney Resorts (Tokyo DisneySea is something else) in the world (We’re a bit biased).
-Just follow what the locals do and enjoy your once in a lifetime adventure at Tokyo Disney Resort!
+When you feel completely overwhelmed at the crowd levels, remember that you’re at one of the world’s best Disney Resorts (Tokyo DisneySea is something else) (We’re a bit biased).
+Follow what the locals do and enjoy your once-in-a-lifetime adventure at Tokyo Disney Resort!
 Our tips on how to beat the Tokyo Disneyland crowds give you an excellent advantage over everyone else.